Roboy/bulletroboy/README.md

 ```

 ## Example
-Run the simulation example, where Roboy draws a predefined circle using inverse kinematics and joint states are published with ROS2.
+Run the simulation example, where
+- Roboy draws a predefined circle using inverse kinematics
+- the joint states are published with ROS2.
 ```
 cd bulletroboy/src
 python ros2_roboy.py  --model-path /path/to/roboy3_models/upper_body/bullet.urdf